 Exams and Tests

-Nerve testing (electromyography) cannot diagnose Morton's neuroma, but may be used to rule out conditions that cause similar symptoms.
+Nerve testing ( electromyography ) cannot diagnose Morton neuroma.
+But it may be used to rule out conditions that cause similar symptoms.

 Blood tests may be done to check for inflammation-related conditions, including certain forms of arthritis.